-After the establishment of an ASA, an owner of land enrolled in the ASA may request permission to operate a business if it does not impair the owner's ability to engage in agriculture and disqualify the land from CAUV taxation.
-In order to obtain permission to operate the business, the request must be approved by "each appropriate" Board of County Commissioners and Township Trustees with land located within the ASA.
-While the statute is not entirely clear in defining exactly what constitutes "each appropriate" Board of County Commissioners and Township Trustees, CCAO believes the intent was to require approval by the county and township where the business will be physically located, not other counties and townships that include land in the ASA.
+After the establishment of an ASA, an owner of land enrolled in the ASA may request permission to operate a business if it does not impair the owner's ability to engage in agriculture and disqualify the land from CAUV.
+In order to obtain permission to operate the business, the request must be approved by "each appropriate" board of county commissioners and township trustees with land located within the ASA.
+While the statute is not entirely clear in defining exactly what constitutes "each appropriate" board of county commissioners and township trustees, CCAO believes the intent was to require approval by the county and township where the business will be physically located, not other counties and townships that include land in the ASA.

-The owner must send a written request, by certified mail, to the appropriate Boards of County Commissioners and Township Trustees.
+The owner must send a written request, by certified mail, to the appropriate boards of county commissioners and township trustees.
 The request must contain the following:

 - 1. A description of the proposed business. - 2.
-A description of the intended location of the business.

-3. A description of the intended size of the business.

-4. A detailed description of any construction, renovation, or excavation that will occur for purposes of the proposed business, if applicable.
+A description of the intended location of the business. - 3.
+A description of the intended size of the business. - 4.
+A detailed description of any construction, renovation, or excavation that will occur for purposes of the proposed business, if applicable.

-Not later than 30 days after receipt of the request to operate a business, the Board must adopt a resolution either approving or rejecting the request.
-If the request is approved, the Board must send a copy of the resolution approving the request within 30 days of approving the request to:
+Not later than 30 days after receipt of the request to operate a business, the commissioners and trustees must adopt a resolution either approving or rejecting the request.
+If the request is approved a copy of the resolution approving the request must be sent within 30 days of approving the request to:

-- 1. The Director of the Ohio Department of Agriculture. - 2.
-The County Auditor of each county with land in the ASA. - 3.
+- 1. Director of Agriculture. - 2.
+County Auditor of each county with land in the ASA. - 3.
 The owner requesting permission to operate the business.

 The statute does not require any notices or a public hearing on the request to operate a business.
 In the resolution approving the request, it is suggested that the resolution specify that the approval is only for the purposes of the ASA, and that other approvals may be required pursuant to zoning, subdivision regulations, and other local approvals.
-In addition, any land used for an approved business in an ASA is still included as eligible acreage for the requirement that the ASA be comprised of at least 500 contiguous acres.
+In addition, any land used for an approved business in an ASA is still included as eligible acreage to meet the requirement that the ASA be comprised of at least 500 contiguous acres.